IMAGE VIA @BRUNCHRUNNING

-A club for everyone — The Denver Frontrunners is an LGBT run/walk club that meets every Saturday at 9am (rain, shine, and even snow).
+A club for everyone — The Denver Frontrunners is an LGBTQ run/walk club that meets every Saturday at 9am (rain, shine, and even snow).
 Rendezvous in front of the Dora Moore Elementary School at 9th Avenue and Downing for an urban park run to the edge of Washington Park (six miles out-and-back).
 Meanwhile, the walk group takes a 3.2-mile brisk stroll around the park.
 The best part?
 Coffee, jalapeño muffin quiche, and chit chat at Buzz Café to follow.

 Francois Lagueux Facebook

 Have no fear, if pavement nor trail are your thing, Phidippides Track Club slides in for the save.
 Enjoy the zen of laps on the track every Tuesday, 545pm, at Belleview Elementary.
 This club is seasonal from March through October (hello, track season!), bringing together fast and, uh, not-so-fast runners alike to tap into the flow summoned by the track.
 It’s also a great avenue for those who aren’t sure how long their legs will take them that day.
 One more lap?
 Heck, sure.